-Traditionally, high set‐up costs fixed costs have led to large training batch sizes, and the need to "fill a class" often translates to the selection of rather iffy projects in order to justify the training, or purely to achieve some certification.
+Traditionally, high fixed costs have led to large training batch sizes, and the need to "fill a class" often translates to the selection of rather iffy projects in order to justify the training, or purely to achieve some certification.

 You may recognize this as the tail of the distribution wagging the dog — prospective black belts or green belts in search of projects rather than important projects searching for a way to get completed.
 It's largely a function of trying to fill training classes to spread the fixed costs.

 But isn't it inherently inconsistent to teach Lean using a big batch model?